PotHix/pothix.github.com/content/post/2019-year-in-review.md

 was true about Elixir, unfortunately, but I had an improvement for Rust 🦀.
 I even [had my first change merged into the compiler](https://pothix.com/post/contributing-to-rust/)!
-The change itself was quite simple, but it was great to understand how to contribute and hopefully new contributions will come this year!
+The change itself was quite simple, but it was great to understand how to contribute and hopefully, new contributions will come this year!

 ## Speaking